metaescape/org-imagine/README.md

 - `%o` will be substituted by an image name in the form of  `filename-last_modified-hash`
 - `%{}` is an anchor to tell org-imagine that the content within it will be used as an image path which will be inserted later, allowing user-specified image path, e.g. `#+IMAGINE: wget -O %{/tmp/cover.png} %f`
-- `%f` will be substituted by the first org link below the `#+IMAGINE` comment line, currently support link formats:
+- `%f` will be substituted by the first org link in the next line of `#+IMAGINE` comment line, currently support link formats:
   - `[[file:path_of_file::page]]` extract `path_of_file`
   - `[[pdf:file.pdf]]` extract `file.pdf`
   - `[[id:xxxxx]]` extract the file path of org id `xxxxx`